 - a.
 At Spaxton we work closely with parents and recognise that they have much to contribute to our support for children with special educational needs.
 We encourage an active partnership through an on-going dialogue with parents. - b.
-Through our school SEND offer we strive to inform and engage with parents to ensure that their vital contributions are an active part of our policy and provision. - c.
+Through our school SEN offer we strive to inform and engage with parents to ensure that their vital contributions are an active part of our policy and provision. - c.
 At Spaxton parents' evening meetings are held in the autumn and spring terms.
-The SENDCo is available to meet with parents of children with special educational needs to discuss their child's progress if required. - d.
+The SENCo is available to meet with parents of children with special educational needs to discuss their child's progress if required.
+In addition, the school operates an "open door" policy which means that the SENCo is available to meet with parents by arrangement through the office. - d.
 At Spaxton we encourage children to take responsibility and have a key role in their learning.
-This is part of the culture of our school and relates to children across the school.
+This is part of the culture of our school and relates to children across the school. - e.

-- e.
 Children are actively encouraged to make judgements about their own performance against learning objectives and against their targets. - f.
 When children with Special Educational Needs are about to transfer to Secondary/Key Stage 3 education we work closely with parents to ensure that there is confidence that the transfer will be made as successfully as possible.